Bobcats Executive Staff Bios

 Whitfield served as Director of Player Development for Nike Basketball prior to joining the Wizards.
 At Nike Basketball, he was responsible for scouting new potential endorsers, negotiating endorsement contracts and overseeing business relationships for more than 150 NBA players.
 His career in sports began as a player agent representing professional athletes with F.A.M.E. as Director of the Carolinas Region, based in Greensboro.
 Before joining F.A.M.E., Whitfield established and managed a successful law practice in Greensboro.

 Whitfield also formed HoopTee Charities, Inc, a North Carolina based non-profit corporation whose mission is to provide scholarships for disadvantaged youngsters to attend camps and other educational youth based programs throughout the Carolinas.
-In addition, for the past 28 years he has run the Achievements Unlimited Basketball School in Greensboro and Charlotte serving more than 9,000 kids, including many who attend on need-based scholarships.
-He serves on the Board of Directors of the Charlotte Chamber of Commerce, YMCA of Metropolitan Charlotte and Charlotte Center City Partners.
-In addition, most recently, Whitfield received the prestigious Thurgood Marshall Award of Excellence (2011) and YMCA George Williams Award (Volunteer of the Year 2012).
+In addition, for the past 29 years he has run the Achievements Unlimited Basketball School in Greensboro and Charlotte serving more than 9,000 kids, including many who attend on need-based scholarships.
+He serves on the Board of Directors of the Charlotte Chamber of Commerce, Charlotte Sports Foundation and Charlotte Center City Partners.
+In recent years, Whitfield has received the prestigious Thurgood Marshall Award of Excellence (2011) and YMCA George Williams Award (Volunteer of the Year 2012).

 Whitfield and his wife Mary reside in Charlotte.